- Concrete Crack Repair Home

 - Concrete Patch Repairing cracks in concrete flatwork

 - Foundation Repair Repairing a concrete foundation

 Dual-cartridge dispensing, using disposable or reusable cartridges or containers, is a cost-effective completely portable method of injecting two-component polymers.
 The equipment also requires minimal maintenance and virtually no cleanup.
 At the end of the day, you simply discard the spent cartridges or reseal a partially used cartridge for reuse on another job.
 Each cartridge contains 16 to 22 ounces of material.

 Automated proportioning equipment that dispenses bulk quantities of material also is available and may be the best choice on jobs requiring higher injection pressures or large volumes of material.
 But this equipment is expensive and cumbersome, and typically overkill for smaller residential jobs requiring only a few gallons of epoxy.

-A spring-assisted dispensing tool (such as Emecol's Crack Injection Tool) allows complete control of injection pressures to keep them between 20 to 40 psithe best range for complete crack filling.
+A spring-assisted dispensing tool (such as Rhino Carbon Fiber's Dual Epoxy Gun) allows complete control of injection pressures to keep them between 20 to 40 psithe best range for complete crack filling.
 The user simply changes the spring tension to adjust the force generated.
 Manual tools using a drive rod rather than a spring are difficult to control and may result in injecting at pressures much higher than desired.
 Air-powered tools are also available for dual-cartridge dispensing and allow control of injection pressure.